chen-minyang/chen-minyang.github.io/index.md

 Here is **Minyang Chen (Joy, 陈敏扬)**.

 I am a graduate student in the School of Journalism and Communication, Nanjing University, advised by [Cheng-jun Wang](https://chengjunwang.com/), within [Socrates Lab](https://chengjun.github.io/socrateslab/).
-Welcome to follow my personal academic WeChat official account([A little yellow dog in communication studies](https://mp.weixin.qq.com/s/NFxRchd0H-KfLdYh6SFzSA).
+Welcome to follow my personal academic WeChat official account:[A little yellow dog in communication studies](https://mp.weixin.qq.com/s/NFxRchd0H-KfLdYh6SFzSA).

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me.